Jamiroquai: Stage and visuals

 While critics said the group tended towards 1970s funk and soul archetypes in their performances, Kay's presence received praise, with critics noting his strong vocals and energetic dance moves on stage.
 Robert Hilburn said Kay "establish[es] a rapport with the audience" and has a "disarming sense of humor".
 Helen Brown of The Telegraph was more critical, writing of a 2011 concert that there was no "deeply personal emotion" in its set list or in Kay's vocals, and "much of the material is exhilarating in the moment, forgettable thereafter".

 With their visual style being described as "sci-fi and futuristic", Jamiroquai's music video of "Virtual Insanity" made them "icons of the music-video format", according to Spencer Kornhaber from The Atlantic.
-It was directed by Jonathan Glazer, and depicted Kay "perform[ing] in a room where the floors, walls and furniture all moved simultaneously."
+It was directed by Jonathan Glazer and depicted Kay "perform[ing] in a room where the floors, walls and furniture all moved simultaneously".

-Kay has worn elaborate headgear, some he designed himself.
-He said that the headgear give him a spiritual power described by the Iroquois as "orenda".
+Kay has worn elaborate headgear, some of which he designed himself.
+He said that the headgear gives him a spiritual power described by the anthropologists who study Iroquoians as "orenda".
 The illuminating helmet that appears in the music video for "Automaton" was designed by Moritz Waldemeyer for Kay to control its lights and movements and to portray him as an endangered species.
-Kay has also worn Native American head-dresses, in which he was accused of culturally appropriating sacred regalia of the First Nations.
+Kay has also worn Native American head-dresses, for which he was accused of culturally appropriating sacred regalia of the First Nations.